Host a Local Meetup

 Note: Local host will help plan the agenda with support from the full-time SBM Staff.

-• Icebreaker (3 minutes, led by local host as emcee)
+• Icebreaker and/or Speed Networking (20 minutes as people trickle in, led by local host as emcee)

 • Get attendees acclimated to each other and moving around.

-• SBM 101 (6 minutes or less, led by local host as emcee)
+• Welcome and SBM 101 (6 minutes or less, led by local host as emcee)

 • Quickly conveys what SBM is and what professional development and other resources/connection opportunities we offer.